EU considers new controls for shadow banking

 By John O'Donnell

-BRUSSELS The European Commission is widening its regulatory sweep to include "shadow" banking, heralding new controls over the sprawling and largely unchartered 46 trillion euro sector blamed for helping trigger the financial crisis.
+BRUSSELS, March 19 The European Commission is widening its regulatory sweep to include "shadow" banking, heralding new controls over the sprawling and largely unchartered 46 trillion euro ($61 trillion) sector that has been blamed for helping trigger the financial crisis.

 The EU's executive launched a consultation with industry on Monday with a view to writing rules to control shadow banking, a term describing activity resembling banks' basic borrow-and-lend model, but often taking place beyond the watch of regulators.